AriFordsham/GHCWiki/data-parallel/regular.md

-Note that the library provides no way to statically check the pre- and postconditions on the actual size of arguments and results.
-This has to be done at run time using assertions.
+Note that the library provides no way to statically check the pre- and postconditions on the actual size of arguments.
+This has to be done during run time using assertions.

 ## \`Nesting' Array Functions